 Preventive Detention Order

 Preventive Detention Orders are considered a very severe form of punishment.
-The Court usually issues these types of orders against offenders who have a high risk of re-offending and pose a danger to the public.
+The Court usually issues these orders against offenders with a high risk of re-offending and posing a danger to the public.
 A separate regimen from imprisonment, Preventive Detention Orders are enforced on recalcitrant offenders of at least 30 years of age, and the sentence can last between 7 to 20 years.

 There are 3 stages to a Preventive Detention Order: